 The SYNGAP1 gene encodes for the protein, SynGAP (brain-specific RAS GTPase-activating).
 Normal levels of SynGAP protein are essential for proper brain function and development.
 Within the brain, the protein is most often found at synapses where it regulates critical biochemical signaling pathways that support learning and memory capabilities.

 Intellectual disability caused by mutations in SYNGAP1 appears to be equally prevalent in males and females.
 The disorder is recognizable early during childhood.
-No adult has yet been reported with a mutation in SYNGAP1.
 However, because affected children are generally healthy, this disorder may be as prevalent in the adult population as it is in children.
 SYNGAP1-related NSID is found in all ethnic groups, with the same prevalence.

 Children with moderate to severe non-syndromic global developmental delay (GDD) or ID should be genetically screened for potential involvement of genes.
 The presence of a generalized form of epilepsy (recognizable by physicians by the type of seizures and the EEG pattern) is consistent with the diagnosis.
 Microcephaly, when present, is not congenital but acquired.
 Brain imaging techniques such as MRI usually do not show any specific neural abnormalities.